Purpose Statement For Academic Assessment At Lake Erie College

 The Outstanding Assessment Award is intended to recognize an academic or co-curricular program for demonstrating a commitment to best practices in assessing student learning.
 Please submit your application to by March 1.
 Each application must include direct evidence, with supporting documentation (such as data sets, examples of student work, survey results, etc.) of meeting the standards as specified on the document found below.

-Common Resource: While there are many outstanding resources, at present, Lake Erie College uses Assessment Clear and Simple: A Practical Guide for Institutions, Departments, and General Education by Barbara E. Woolvard.
-Faculty and staff may send an email to to receive their free copy of the book.
+Common Resource: While there are many outstanding resources, at present, Lake Erie College uses Assessment Clear and Simple: A Practical Guide for Institutions, Departments, and General Education by Barbara E. Woolvard as a common reader.
+Faculty and staff may send an email to Dr. DePoy at firstname.lastname@example.org to receive a book at no cost.

 Assessment Professional Development Online Modules: The National Institute for Learning Outcomes Assessment has made available a series of online modules developed as a result of the grant-funded Learning Outcomes Resource Consortium.
-The modules may be found here: Benchmarking Peer Institutions based on 's reported Institutional and Enrollment profile:
+The modules may be found a the below link:

 Banta, Trudy W. and Catherine A. Palomba..
 Assessment Essentials: Planning, Implementing and Improving Assessment in Higher Education.